 During the pandemic, hate speech and crimes against Asians have increased drastically.
 Xenophobic attacks on the elderly have been especially distressing.

 With permission from psychologist Dr. Jenny Wang (@asiansformentalhealth), I am sharing her advice on how to talk to Asian elders about racism and violence.
-She is active on Instagram but does not have a blog or Facebook, and I want to amplify her expert advice.

 As with most difficult topics, the general steps of approach are to: